awesomeWM/awesome/docs/04-new-widgets.md

 later.

 The first callback is `:fit`.
 This function is called to select the size of your widget.
-The arguments to this function is the available space and it should return its desired size.
+The arguments to this function are the available space and it should return its desired size.
 Note that this function only provides a hint which is not necessarily followed.
 The widget must also be able to draw itself at different sizes than the one requested.